 Breadcrumb Navigation is a graphical aid to help users know where they are in the menu structure.
 The breadcrumb menu visually lays out a path of options selected up to the current menu position.
-It appears as a horizontal line above the menu options. (shown in Figure 10).
+It appears as a horizontal line above the menu options. (shown in Figure 6).

-FIGURE 10.
+FIGURE 6.
 Breadcrumb Navigation

-Shaft Encoder Knobs and Menu Navigation
+Menu Navigation and Shaft Encoder Knobs

-The Aux Volume shaft encoder, while the keypanel is in menu mode, is used to move the selection from left to right.
-Or, in the case of a single menu item with up and down control, the shaft encoder is rotated to scroll through the available selections.
+While the keypanel is in menu mode, the AUX Volume shaft encoder is used to move the selection left and right.
+Or in the case of a single menu item with up and down control, the shaft encoder is rotated to scroll through the available selections.
 This is particularly convenient when setting the keypanel brightness or gain.
-Also, pressing the Aux Volume shaft encoder while in menu mode is the equivalent to FWD key operation, conversely, pressing the MAIN Volume shaft encoder in menu mode is the equivalent to the BACK key operation.
+Also, pressing the Aux Volume shaft encoder while in menu mode is the equivalent to SEL key operation.
+Conversely, pressing the MAIN Volume shaft encoder in menu mode is the equivalent to the CLR key operation.
+Double-tapping the AUX Volume shaft encoder, can also be used for the CLR operation.